yuyidielan/MyJava/README.md

 # MyJava
-there are some examples about learn JAVA;
+there are some examples from the book head First Java;